vraj26/JavaScript/README.md

 Grade 11: Compares numbers,
-Grade 11: converts minutes and gives it in hours and minutes, Grade 11: gets weight, and prioritizes it depending on the value,
+Grade 11: converts minutes and gives it in hours and minutes, Grade 11: gets weight, and prioritizes it depending on the value, Grade 11: prints every 5 numbers and stops at 5000